hanifbg/iqibla-backend/README.md

 # iQibla E-commerce API

-A Go web application using the Echo framework for handling e-commerce backend operations.
+A Go web application using the Echo framework for handling e-commerce backend operations with integrated payment processing via Midtrans.

 ## Project Structure